Vietnam.vn - Nền tảng quảng bá Việt Nam

 From a young age, the family kitchen was always my father's "territory," where he cooked dishes that my siblings and I loved, such as braised pork, sour soup, taro soup, and more.

-My childhood was spent observing the division of labor in the family between my parents.
-My mother was a businesswoman, my father was a civil servant, whoever had free time took care of the family, one worked while the other did the housework.
-As for cooking, my mother would buy and prepare the ingredients, and the cooking process would be my father's.
+My childhood was a process of observing the division of labor within my parents' family.
+My mother ran a business, my father worked for the government, and whoever had free time took care of the family; if one worked, the other would do the housework.
+As for cooking, my mother would buy and prepare the ingredients, and the cooking itself would be my father's responsibility.

 Even now, when parents have reached retirement age, no longer working and not living with their children, their cooking process remains a rhythmic and well-defined "together-based" routine.